-Insanely Cheesy Low Carb Pizza Casserole is the perfect compromise for weeknight dinners – kids love that they are getting pizza for dinner, but mom and dad love that it’s a kid friendly meal packed with veggies.
+Cheesy Low Carb Pizza Casserole is the perfect compromise for weeknight dinners – kids love that they are getting pizza for dinner, but mom and dad love that it’s a kid friendly meal packed with veggies.
 This spaghetti squash pizza casserole is loaded with gooey cheese and pizza flavors making a kid friendly dinner sure to please even your pickiest eaters.
 Feel free to customize with your family’s favorite toppings!
 This is a great weeknight meal for picky eaters – prep it ahead of time and pop it in the over before dinner time and you’ve got a veggie packed, pizza flavored dinner!

-The other day, Alex and I were talking about the foods we gravitate towards – he’s usually meat/barbecue and Middle Eastern food, while for me it’s all about burgers and pizza – because apparently, I’m essentially a frat boy.
+The other day, Alex and I were talking about the foods we gravitate towards – he’s usually meat/barbecue and Middle Eastern food, while for me it’s all about burgers and pizza – because I’m essentially a frat boy.

 There was a long, lonely year when I wasn’t allowed to eat dairy.
 Ryan was allergic to soy and dairy and I was nursing and I was miserable.
 Living in NJ, I missed a lot of ‘staples’.
 Pork roll, egg and cheese bagels, sub-par strip mall Chinese food, boardwalk ice cream, and, of course, pizza.

 This being said, not eating dairy for a year was a rough life.
 It wasn’t until recently that I remembered a life saver I made a lot during those dark days (PS, I hope you all realize I’m highly exaggerating – being dairy free totally stinks, but it’s not the worst thing to ever happen to anyone!) – a paleo low carb pizza casserole made with spaghetti squash that satisfied my pizza cravings – kind of.

 I remembered it being insanely delicious, so I decided to try and make it again, but you know, with cheese.
 Because I love cheese.

 Take the cheese out of this low carb pizza casserole and you’ve got a great dairy-free option.
 With cheese it’s a great way to pack your kids full of veggies, keep down your carbs, and take the edge off of a crazy pizza craving.

 You may need…